LegacyMorais/Projetos/README.md

 Technologies / Tools / Methodologies: Java, Eclipse, NetBeans, UI/UX, Scrum

-Link:

 ### 4. Robochef

 Description: As part of a team of four individuals, we collaborated to create a basic simulated factory comprising six stations, each outfitted with sensors and actuators.
 These sensors were linked to a database, which in turn interfaced with a C application responsible for overseeing all operations.

 Technologies / Tools / Methodologies: C, UML, SQL, PostgreSQL, RaspberryPI, Ubuntu, Visual Studio Code, PlatformIO, Scrum

-Link:

 ### 5. LED Matrix

 Description: In a group of 2, developed an LED Matrix project.
 It displayed a futsal match score and game time using an Arduino and a DS3231 RTC for timekeeping and non-volatile memory storage.
 A user interface with four buttons on a breadboard allows for goal signaling and time control during the game.
 The application was developed in C.

-Technologies / Tools / Methodologies: Java, Eclipse, NetBeans, UI/UX, Scrum

-Link: C, Arduino, Visual Studio Code, PlatformIO, Scrum, Embedded Systems
+Technologies / Tools / Methodologies: C, Arduino, Visual Studio Code, PlatformIO, Scrum, Embedded Systems

-### 6. sc
+### 6. Multiprogramming using an ATMEL Microcontroller

 Description: Created small-scale projects employing Arduino, the AVR library, and FreeRTOS, focusing on LED control with diverse techniques.
 Through these projects, I gained proficiency in managing interruptions, timers, preemption, task control, as well as addressing concepts like Race Conditions and Mutual Exclusion.

 Technologies / Tools / Methodologies: C, Arduino, FreeRTOS, AVR, Embedded Systems

-Link: